jonmiles/bootstrap-treeview/README.md

 		text: "Node 1"
 	}

-Here's the full node specification
+If you want to do more, here's the full node specification

 	{
 		text: "Node 1",